Aryamirsepasi/ProseKeyAI/Privacy Policy/Privacy Policy.md

 # Privacy Policy

-_Last updated: May 5, 2025_
+_Last updated: Nov 7, 2025_

 ## Overview

 Your privacy is important to us.
-This app (“Writing Tools AI Keyboard”) does **not** collect, store, or transmit any personal data or usage information.
+This app ("ProseKey AI") does **not** collect, store, or transmit any personal data or usage information.

 ## Data Collection

 - **We do not collect any data.**
 - The app does not track, store, or share any information about you or your usage.
+- **History Feature:** When you explicitly save texts using the History feature, they are stored locally on your device in temporary storage for 24 hours.
+No servers are used, and this data remains private on your phone.

 ## Third-Party AI Providers